Published in: 2012

 THE WORLD’S BEST BUSINESS MODEL.
 Pirates work in small, decentralized groups of 20-50 men – mainly relatives and friends who come together for a project.
 A hijacking requires a start-up capital of around $50k and in addition enough to cover costs for food and fuel while the hijacking continues, which can be several years.
 The return on a successful hijacking can exceed 1,000% and in 2010 Harvard Business School named “Somalia piracy” the world’s best business model.
 Half of the ransom usually went to the attackers, a third went to the investors and the remaining share was divided between guards, food and water suppliers, translators, and mediators.

 PIRACY STATISTICS.
 Somali pirate attacks have occurred from the Indian Ocean to the Red Sea and along a north-south axis that stretches from Oman to Madagascar – an area almost as large as the United States.
 In 2005, the ransom could be a few hundred thousand dollars.
 Just five years later, the highest ransoms reached $13m.
 However, as ransoms increased (in 2011 the average ransom was $4.5m), the financial incentives for shipowners, who began hiring armed forces to protect their ships, changed.
-From 2009, the western world also stepped up its military presence with about 30 warships in the region.
+From 2009, the western world also stepped up its military presence with about 30 warships in the area.

 THE RISK OF HIJACKING IS LOW.
 When hijackings fail (60-70% of the time), it is usually due to early detection, increased speed, and avoidant measures.
 During the years when piracy was at its peak, the Western world spent $1bn to $1.5bn a year to prevent a “pirate industry” worth no more than $90m.
 It is easy to question the return on this investment, but the figures do not show the deterrent effects of the effort and the lives that have probably been saved.